Mark-Reilly-Checkout/React-Flask-Project/README.md

 ### `flask run`

 Your React application should now be running on http://localhost:3000 and communicating with the Flask backend on http://localhost:5000
-This setup provides a basic integration between React and Flask
+This setup provides a basic integration between React and Flask.